dabercro/CrombieTools/bin/README.md

 # Command Line Tools Reference {#commandref}

+@brief Reference describing the tools available through the `crombie` command.

 A number of scripts are available to the user through the `crombie` command line tool.
 They can be accessed by entering